AlexGluck/ansible-role-postgresql/README.md

         port: # defaults to not set
         state: # defaults to 'present'

 A list of users to ensure exist on the server.
 Only the `name` is required; all other properties are optional.
+When variable `postgresql_create_users_first` is defined, role will create users before create databases.

     postgresql_extensions:
     - name: postgis # required